tryphe/trader/README.md

 `long <market> [tag=""]` \
 (Note: or `shortindex`/`longindex` to associate by index and not by price)\
 (Note: you can also tag certain shorts/longs with a string and get back the total later with `getshortlong <tag>`)

-**Rules of Thumb**

-When botting long-term, you MUST keep at least 20 orders active, per exchange.
-Peferrably with at least one order that won't get bulk-filled at the same time as the other 19 orders.
-This gives us important mitigation from erroneous "blank but valid" exchange API responses where the exchange tells us we have no orders, but actually do.
-Does this happen?
-Yes it does, *on every exchange*, although very rarely.

 [todo] explain ghost positions, other stuff